Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Carthage was the base of a powerful trading empire during the Phoenician and Punic periods, ruled by the infamous conqueror Hannibal.
 Destroyed by the Romans in the 2nd century BC, the site was redeveloped a century later and became a Roman capital.
 Located in an affluent suburb roughly nine miles (15km) north of Tunis, the remaining ruins of ancient Carthage were declared a UNESCO World Heritage Site in 1991.
 Visitors can buy a ticket for just a few dinars that allows access to up to 10 different archaeological sites, including the Antonin Baths, Amphitheatre, Water Cisterns, Basilica of Saint-Cyprien, Punic Tophet, and the Carthage Museum.
 Also on-site in the museum complex is the Acropolium (St Louis Cathedral), a stunning cathedral built in the late 19th century.

 Approximately 50 miles (80km) east of Tunis lies Kerkouane, a former city of the Phoenician and Punic periods.
 The city was abandoned around the 3rd century BC, which meant it was largely ignored by the conquering Romans and is today the only remaining untouched Punic settlement.
 The city was declared a UNESCO World Heritage Site in the 1980s.
 The remains of Kerkouane and its famous necropolis are not large, and can be explored in about an hour.
-Visitors can look for the distinctive minimalist mosaics of the Punic god Tanit, and learn about the city's surprisingly modern town-planning.
+Visitors can look for the distinctive minimalist mosaics of the Punic god Tanit, and learn about the city's surprisingly modern town planning.
 A small museum housing interesting relics and artefacts gives further insight into the history of Kerkouane.
-Set along an attractive bit of Tunisian coastline, visitors from Tunis will enjoy the peace of the site and lovely ocean views.
-The museum shop sells a few souvenirs and snacks, but a picnic lunch is the best complement to an excursion to Kerkouane.

 Taxis are easy to find in Tunis and are a comfortable and convenient way to get about.
 Travellers should always ensure that the driver turns the meter on, so that they do not get overcharged.
-While it is possible to rent a car in Tunis, drivers should be highly alert and drive defensively as Tunisian drivers are notoriously erratic.
+Uber, Lyft, Ola and Didi operate in the city.
+While it is possible to rent a car in Tunis, drivers should be highly alert and drive defensively, as Tunisian drivers are notoriously erratic.
 For the most part, cars are not necessary for getting around the city.
-The road conditions are generally good in Tunis.
-However, pot holes become a problem the further travellers get from the city centre.
+The road conditions are generally good but pot holes become a problem the further travellers get from the city centre.

+Largely ignored by the package tourists who flock to the seaside resorts of Tunisia, the capital city of Tunis is a vibrant and fascinating metropolis that provides many attractions for holiday makers in Northern Africa.
 Tunisia is a unique blend of Eastern and Western culture, and nowhere is this more evident than in Tunis.
-The city is home to beautiful religious structures of several faiths, including the famous Zitouna Mosque and the Cathedral of St Vincent de Paul.
-Walking tours of the city include these buildings, as well as several historic city gates, such as the Bab el Bahr and Bab Saadoun, dating back to the 14th century.
+The city is home to beautiful religious structures of several faiths, including the famous Zitouna Mosque and the Cathedral of St Vincent de Paul, as well as several historic city gates, such as the Bab el Bahr and Bab Saadoun, dating back to the 14th century.